Karni Mata: Saving Jagdu Shah (1459 AD)

-Jagdu Shah was a prosperous Maheshwari merchant of Chittor.
+Jagdu Shah was a prosperous Maheshwari Jain merchant of Chittor.
 He fled to Khinvsar near Nagaur after falling out of favor with Maharana Mokal.
 In Khinvsar, he sought the blessings of the goddess Karniji, whom he had heard of while in Chittor.
 Karniji was pleased with his devotion and assured him of safety from Maharana's wrath.
 She also promised him protection from future accidents and mishaps if he continued to lead a pious and good life, stating that God always comes to the rescue of his devotees.

 Satisfied, Jagdu Shah returned home.
 He prospered, his ships brought merchandise & caravans carried them to trade markets scattered all over the region.
 His business required a lot of traveling.
 While travelling on one such journey in Samvat 1516 (1459 AD), his ship was caught in a perilous storm.
 The ship seemed to be fragile against the force of storm and the crew prayed for divine mercy.
 This reminded Jagdu Shah of the assurance given by his patron deity Karniji.
 He invoked her name and the legend states that Karniji rescued the floundering ship by milking a cow with one hand and saving Jagdu Shah and his people with the other.

 Soon after reaching port, Jagdu Shah proceeded to Deshnoke to pay homage.
 He narrated to anxious listeners how his ship was saved from a storm by invoking Karniji's name and a lovadi covered arm that guided them to safety.
 At Deshnoke, Jhagadu Shah told his wish to construct temple.
 Karniji told him to construct temple at Porbandar as Harsiddhi temple.
 According to the Deshnoke registers, this event took place on Bhadwa Sudi 10, (Thursday) of Samvat 1516 (1459 AD).